HarvardOpenData/HODP-Docs/docs/inference.md

 The second doc  is Hypothesis Testing.
 Hypothesis testing has been used to validate the work of many experiments, but it is also vulnerable to manipulation and misinterpretation.
 Broadly, hypothesis testing is the process of testing one hypothesis by comparing it to a null hypothesis.

 The third doc is Regression.
 Regression is only one form of prediction, but fairly common and can be simple to implement.
-More generally, regression is the task where a computer program is asked to predict a numerical value given some input, outputting a function $f : \mathcal{R}^n \to \mathcal{R}.$.
+More generally, regression is the task where a computer program is asked to predict a numerical value given some input, outputting a function $f : \mathcal{R}^n \to \mathcal{R}$.

 # Estimation